 Central Government is based in Antigua, but Barbuda controls it's own affairs through our locally elected Barbuda Council.

 Barbuda is part of a three-island state with Antigua and Redonda.
-After independence in 1981 Antigua and Barbuda remained a monarchy with Queen Elizabeth II as the head of state and her representative in the state is the Governor General, presently Sir Rodney Williams.
+After independence in 1981 Antigua and Barbuda remained a monarchy with Queen Elizabeth II as the head of state and her representative in the state is the Governor General, currently Sir Rodney Wiliams.

-On June 12th 2014 the Antigua and Barbuda Labour Party won a landslide victory over the government of the United People's Party (UPP) to take control of 16 seats in Antigua and the one seat in Barbuda, where Arthur Nibbs beat Trevor Walker by one vote.
-Gaston Browne is now the prime minister, the first time for the ABLP since Lester Bird lost the 2004 election.
-Arthur Nibbs represents Barbuda as our representative in the House of Representatives, and Adrian Lee sits as Barbuda's senator.
+Gaston Browne is the current Prime Minister of Antigua and Barbuda, the first time for the ABLP since Lester Bird lost the 2004 election to Baldwin Spencer.
 Antigua and Barbuda is a member of the Caribbean Community (CARICOM) and joined the Caribbean Single Market and the Caribbean Court of Justice on 30 June 2006.